 I gradually became more interested in working abroad while I was still working as an auditor.
 I always enjoyed projects in other countries; they usually lasted 8-10 weeks, and gave me a chance to get a feel for the country, the people and the culture.
 But at the same time, I never felt like I was part of the whole.
-I finally achieved my aim of working abroad when I moved to London in 2005, and now I’m continuing in the same vein by working in New York.
+I finally achieved my aim of working abroad when I moved to London in 2005, and I continued in the same vein by working in New York for ten years.
 Once you’ve taken the first step, it’s easier to make the transition and settle in another country.

-To what extent did your studies at Frankfurt School prepare you for the challenges of your current position in New York as CFO North America for Commerzbank AG?
+To what extent did your studies at Frankfurt School prepare you for the challenges in your career path?
 What did you find especially useful?